ACI 318 Concrete Beam Flexural Strength Calculator

 What modulus of elasticity for steel is assumed?

-Es = 29,000,000 psi (US) or 200,000 MPa (SI).
-It is only used implicitly for the εt boundaries defined by the code.
+Es = 29,000,000 psi (US) or 200,000 MPa (SI); it only affects the strain thresholds embedded in the code.

-Can I compute the effective depth d from geometry?
+Can I compute d from geometry?

-Yes.
-Enable the helper to compute d = h − cover − stirrup diameter − 0.5 × bar diameter.
+Yes, enable the helper to compute d = h − cover − stirrup diameter − 0.5 × bar diameter.

 What units are supported?

-Is this sufficient for final design approval?
+Is this sufficient for final design?